PRP and PRF use your body’s own healing factors to stimulate regrowth and rejuvenation.

 Before Your First Visit

-While PRP and PRF are considered safe for most people, you may not be a candidate if you have a blood or bleeding disorder or currently take anti-clotting or blood-thinning medications.
+While PRP and PRF are considered safe for most people, you may not be a candidate if you have a blood or bleeding disorder, have been treated for cancer, have an active illness, or currently take anti-clotting or blood-thinning medications.
 If you’re a smoker, you’ll need to discontinue cigarettes for at least 48 hours prior to treatment since smoking can affect your ability to heal.
+It is mandatory that smoking be discontinued prior to treatment.

 A more youthful appearance is hiding in plain sight, and your blood may be the key to revealing your face in all of its glory.
 Ask us today about PRP and PRF treatments!